SungardAS/lambda-formation/README.md

 can be called directly though Lambda.

-The main handler in the root `index.js` file is a router that can get you to any resource in the project.
+The main handler in the root `index.js` file is a router that can get to any resource in the project.

 Parameters to the main handler support multiple cases for the first letter.
 CloudFormation defaults to capitals while it is convention for